ksenginew/3dent/README.md

 ### Installation

 3dent ships as a single `.go` with no external dependencies.
-Just download `main.go`
+You need to [install Go compiler](https://go.dev/doc/install) to run it.
+Then just download [`main.go`](https://github.com/ksenginew/3dent/blob/main/main.go).

 ### Getting Started